Dry Sockets – Causes, risk factors & prevention –

 This phenomenon is generally considered confirmed by research (Kolokythas, Cardoso) [linked above].
 As an example:

-- Oginni followed the healing outcome of over 3000 extraction cases (encompassing all types and level of difficulty) that were performed at a teaching hospital.
+- Oginni followed the healing outcome of over 3000 extraction cases (encompassing all types and levels of difficulty) that were performed at a teaching hospital.

 - 70% of the cases that experienced a dry socket were performed by students.